zhang-wen/RN4NMT/README.md

 ``......``

 ### Training
-Firstly, training parameters in the file ``wargs.py`` can be changed
-run ``python _main.py``
+Firstly, training parameters in the file ``wargs.py`` should be configured run ``python _main.py``

 ### Inference